PaoloESAN/LN-Translator-Mobile/README.md

   - **Vision-based (Gemini Vision)**: Processes screen captures directly to preserve visual context and layout.
   - **Text-based (OCR + Translation)**: Extracts text locally via OCR first, then sends the plain text to the LLM for precise translation.
 - **Multi-Language UI**: Full localization in English and Spanish, automatically adapting to the device system language.
-- **Session History Navigation**: Easily browse back and forth through your current translation history using the previous/next buttons.

 ---